Multics timeline 1965-2014

 1.2.10.
 Hardware

-In the mid 1960s, the fastest and most powerful conmputers were expensive mainframes.
+In the mid 1960s, the fastest and most powerful computers were expensive mainframes.
 Designers believed that the "economices of scale" of large installations would provide the best computing to the most computer users.
 To share this power efficiently among many users required innovations in hardware and software design and implementation.

 (Less than 20 years later, the IBM PC ran about 4000 times as fast, cost about 1000 times less, and fit on a desktop.)